How to Reposition Someone in a Chair

 The sling should now be in position underneath the person, and from here, you can attach the sling in the correct fashion to the appropriate hoist.

-These are simply, easy steps that guarantee a safe and secure repositioning experience.
+These are simple, easy steps that guarantee a safe and secure repositioning experience.
 Following these instructions will keep the carer and the individual from getting unnecessarily injured.
 Again, we want to stress that these techniques should be carried out by someone who is trained or qualified in moving and handling procedures, but if you have any questions, don’t hesitate to get in touch with us.